 The grant initiated the Research and Development (R&D) Partnership program to help solve a specific problem identified by a Nebraska company where no scientific/academic solution is currently available, encouraging faculty from the state's major research universities to work on scientific and technology-based industry R&D projects.
 Nebraska EPSCoR anticipates awarding competitive grants annually in the amount of $25,000 each (to be matched by the industry partner).
 Stephen Reichenbach (UNL) and GC Image, LLC received the grant in 2005 for the project "Advanced Informatics for Comprehensive Two-Dimensional Gas Chromatography."
-For further information, see For the Private Sector or see Active RFPs to check the status of requests for proposals.

 In addition to supporting R&D partnerships, the grant continued support for the Nebraska Engineering, Science, and Technology Internship Program (NESTIP).
 The technology, engineering, science, and math students, who serve as interns, provide technical expertise to Nebraska companies.
 For additional information, see the NESTIP page.
 With this award, Nebraska EPSCoR created a competitive FIRST Award grant program to assist Nebraska faculty members who are early in their academic careers in initiating their research programs.
 For more information, view the FIRST Awards page.